Authored by the expert who managed and guided the team behind the Japan Property Pack

 What "normal" homes become available at $200k in Osaka as of 2026?

-As of early 2026, a $200,000 budget (about ¥31.5 million) in Osaka opens up what most people would consider "normal" housing: livable 1LDK apartments that do not feel cramped, or smaller 2LDK units in non-prime wards, typically in older but well-maintained buildings.
+As of early 2026, a $200,000 budget (about ¥31.5 million) in Osaka opens the door to what most people would consider a "normal" home: a livable 1LDK or a smaller 2LDK condo in an older but well-maintained building, often in a non-prime ward.

 By the way, we have much more granular data about housing prices in our property pack about Osaka.